Detect data anomalies

 Detect anomalies using coefficient of variation

-You observe that a certain product, for example laptops, has a high average transaction amount.
+The last query showed that laptops have a high average transaction amount.
 The following query shows how to detect laptop transactions that aren't anomalous in the dataset.

 The following query uses the metric "coefficient of variation", rsd_value, to find transactions that are not unusual, where the spread of values is low compared to the average value.
 A lower coefficient of variation indicates fewer anomalies.